toddcf/pielcanela2/README.md

 1. Reduce the amount of time before the H1 animation descends.
 2. Replace bg image with a video (once we have the video).
+3. Fit "Piel Canela Massage Therapy" on one line on most screen sizes.
+(Make responsive.)

 ### About the Therapist